Updated January 6, 2019

 In fact, when we look at Google Trends, we can see just how dominant Carfax is over Autocheck.
-This chart shows the relative number of Google searches for each term over the last year.
+This chart shows the relative number of Google searches for each term over the last year (Carfax is in blue).

-Clearly, this gives dealers an advantage when making a sale.
-They don’t need to explain Carfax.
+The popularity of CarFax gives dealers an advantage when making a sale.
+They don’t need to explain to a customer what Carfax is.
 In fact, customers might ask for it outright.
 Which means the second advantage to Carfax is…

 Pro: Higher Consumer Trust